uptonking/note4yaoo/note-web-optimization-loading-performance.md

   - The last step is paint, which takes in the final render tree and renders the pixels to the screen.
 - The CSSOM and DOM trees are combined into a render tree, which is then used to compute the layout of each visible element and serves as an input to the paint process that renders the pixels to screen
 - Optimizing each of these steps is critical to achieving optimal rendering performance.
-- First, the browser combines the DOM and CSSOM into a "render tree," which captures all the visible DOM content on the page and all the CSSOM style information for each node.
+- First, the browser combines the DOM and CSSOM into a "render tree, " which captures all the visible DOM content on the page and all the CSSOM style information for each node.
   1. Starting at the root of the DOM tree, traverse each visible node.
     - Some nodes are not visible (for example, script tags, meta tags, and so on), and are omitted since they are not reflected in the rendered output.
     - Some nodes are hidden via CSS and are also omitted from the render tree; for example, the span node---in the example above---is missing from the render tree because we have an explicit rule that sets the "display: none" property on it.
-    - note that `visibility: hidden` is different from `display: none`.
+    - note that `visibility: hidden` is different from `display: none` .
       - The former makes the element invisible, but the element still occupies space in the layout (that is, it's rendered as an empty box)
-      - the latter (`display: none`) removes the element entirely from the render tree such that the element is invisible and is not part of the layout.
+      - the latter ( `display: none` ) removes the element entirely from the render tree such that the element is invisible and is not part of the layout.
   2. For each visible node, find the appropriate matching CSSOM rules and apply them.
   3. Emit visible nodes with content and their computed styles.
   - The final output is a render that contains both the content and style information of all the visible content on the screen.
   - With the render tree in place, we can proceed to the "layout" stage.
 - Up to this point we've calculated which nodes should be visible and their computed styles, but we have not calculated their exact position and size within the viewport of the device---that's the "**layout**" stage, also known as "**reflow**."
   - To figure out the exact size and position of each object on the page, the browser begins at the root of the render tree and traverses it.
-  - The output of the layout process is a "box model," which precisely captures the exact position and size of each element within the viewport: all of the relative measurements are converted to absolute pixels on the screen.
+  - The output of the layout process is a "box model, " which precisely captures the exact position and size of each element within the viewport: all of the relative measurements are converted to absolute pixels on the screen.
 - Finally, now that we know which nodes are visible, and their computed styles and geometry, we can pass this information to the final stage, which converts each node in the render tree to actual pixels on the screen.
 This step is often referred to as "**painting**" or "rasterizing."
 - Chrome DevTools can provide some insight into all three of the stages described above.
   - The "Layout" event captures the render tree construction, position, and size calculation in the Timeline.